vmware-tanzu/application-accelerator-samples/java-function/README.md

 # Java Function

+>⚠️ Following Acceletaror is deprecated and will no longer be officially maintained by VMware for TAP 1.7 and up.
+Users should not use this accelerator anymore.
+If you want to use a function java accelerator we recommend using the [Spring Cloud Serverless](../spring-cloud-serverless) accelerator and add the Spring Cloud Function Dependency to the project.

 This repo contains a simple Java Function that can be deployed as a TAP workload.

 This function utilizes the buildpacks provided by VMware's open-source [Function Buildpacks for Knative](https://github.com/vmware-tanzu/function-buildpacks-for-knative) project.